 Direct-to-patient shipping of trial investigational medicinal products requires defined standard processes.
 Also, sponsors should consider initiating more sites, validating local laboratories for routine care, keeping centralised laboratories for specialised tasks.
 An example of a randomised clinical trial performed pre-COVID-19 with the use of a customised app is the PROPINE trial (EudraCT 2012-004326-16, sponsored by AIFA), which was conducted in Italy and involved children with nephrotic syndrome (22).

 Ensuring the integrity, reliability and robustness of data generated in clinical trials is essential.
-There may also be need to authorising patient enrolment through electronic informed consent (e-consent).
+There may also be a need to authorise patient enrolment through electronic informed consent (e-consent).
 ICH E6 (R2) requires that sponsors operating computerised trial data handling systems, validate these systems, and maintain an audit trail for initial entry of data and any subsequent changes, a security system to protect against unauthorised access and a list of the individuals authorised to create, access, modify or delete data.

 In conclusion, COVID-19 studies have accelerated the introduction of new approaches.
 This provides opportunity for trial sponsors, research units and organisations, and regulatory bodies to incorporate budgetary and development of standard operating procedures into future planning.